Vladinho10/node-server-template/guides/architecture-guide.md

 ## constants

   Like `helpers`, these are meant to store global and local constants and enums.
-  We separate constants by specific spheres and again use barrel export. -> spheres -> use cases.
+  We separate constants by specific spheres and use barrel export. -> spheres -> use cases.
 **[⬆ back to top](#table-of-contents)**

 ## configs